slam-prog/local-spherical-doa/readme.md

 - Elevation
 - Angular error

-inside a bounded 45-degree local field of view.
+inside a bounded local field of view with a 45-degree azimuth span and a 45-degree elevation span.

 ## Project status

-Current status: simulation baseline complete.
+Current status: simulation baseline complete

-The simulation pipeline is complete and reproducible.
+The simulation and benchmarking pipeline is implemented and reproducible> Hardware acquisition , microphone calibration, and PCB development are future work and are not included in this release.

-Hardware acquisition, microphone calibration, and PCB implementation are planned future stages.
+This repository estimates acoustic direction of arrival only.

-This repository does not claim anatomical localization, tongue localization, or physical localization inside the mouth.
+It does not estimate distance and does not claim tongue, articulatory, anatomical, or intraoral localization.

 ## Method